 Peppers

-Peppers of all varieties are easy to save seed from.
+Peppers of all varieties are easy to save seeds from.

 - Leave the hardiest, healthiest fruit on the plant until past ripened, maybe even to the point of shriveling.